tsubauaaa/flutter_d2go/README.md

 ## Features

-- Providing class and boundary box by object detection (Android and iOS)
+- Class and boundary box by object detection (Android and iOS)
-- Providing mask data by instance segmentation (Android only)
+- Mask data by instance segmentation (Android only)
-- Providing keypoints by keypoint estimation (Android only)
+- Keypoints by keypoint estimation (Android only)
-- Providing live inference for camera stream images (Android only)
+- Live inference for camera stream images (Android only)

 ## Preview